Installation

 Preparation

-- Get your device's stock boot.img; you can get it from your device manufacturers.
+- Get your device's stock boot.img.
+You can get it from your device manufacturers.
 You may need payload-dumper-go.

 - Unpack the AnyKernel3 package and get the